 As we get older, our needs and preferences change, sometimes dramatically.
 Older people and their families and carers may face a range of new issues – health, emotional, practical, legal, financial or ethical.
 They often come in combination.

 Planning for or responding to these issues may call for difficult conversations within families.
 They can also trigger disagreements and conflict.
 People from outside the family may need to be involved, such as carers, care managers, health professionals, social workers.
 There may be concerns about safeguarding or capacity.

-Always working as a pair, we have a professional but warm approach.
+Always working as a pair, we have a professional and warm approach.
 We ensure that our mediation meetings are focussed and supportive, giving you the best chance of a swift, positive and lasting outcome.

 You are very welcome to call us without obligation to discuss your situation.
 We won’t recommend mediation if we feel it is not appropriate.

 The following may help you to decide whether and when to use elder mediation.